← All projects

 Game engines in mobile robotics simulation in harsh environment – Case Oinride

-The goal is to create wheels better suited to the environment and to develop a Unity-based simulation that helps visualize the robot’s surroundings and create a simulation model of the device.
+The goal is to create better, environment-adapted wheels for the device and to develop a Unity-based simulation that helps visualize the robot’s surroundings and to build a simulation model of the device.

 Technologies: Mobile robotics, LiDAR, remote control